How Do Braces Work?

 Spacers, headgear, and archwires are other appliances used in orthodontic treatment.
 Spacers are placed often in crowded mouths where the patient needs a little more space to prepare for treatment.
 Headgear is worn to apply extra amounts of pressure to specific areas of the mouth, but it’s not super common.
 Archwires are wires that are used in-between brackets to move a specific tooth into place.

-Similar to braces, Invisalign uses clear retainers to move your teeth into place.
+Similar to braces, clear aligners move your teeth into place.
 Each retainer fits slightly different than the previous retainer, making each retainer a step closer to your final smile.
 Fitting into a retainer that does not fit perfectly forces your teeth to move to fit into the retainer.
-While Invisalign cannot repair all types of bites, it’s a wonderful bracket-less option if it fits into your treatment plan.
+While invisible aligners cannot repair all types of bites, it’s a wonderful bracket-less option if it fits into your treatment plan.

 Retainers